zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

 ## Introduction

-This is the third of five GoldenGate Cloud Service labs, and covers the second use case: Replication of data from a DBCS 12c multi-tenant Pluggable Database back to an on-premise 11g Database
+This is the third of five GoldenGate Cloud Service labs, and covers the second use case: Replication of data from a DBCS 12c multi-tenant Pluggable Database back to an on-premise 11g Database.
+Note this lab is optional and can be skipped.

 ![](images/100/i3.png)